Small-Cell Lung Cancer

 Surgery plays little, if any, role in the management of small-cell lung cancer because almost all cancers have spread by the time they are discovered.

-The exceptions are the relatively small number of people (less than 5%) whose cancer is discovered at a very early stage of the disease, when the cancer is confined to the lung without any spread to the lymph nodes.
+The exceptions are the relatively small number of people (less than 15%) whose cancer is discovered at a very early stage of the disease, when the cancer is confined to the lung without any spread to the lymph nodes.
 However, surgery alone is not considered curative, so chemotherapy is also given.
+Sometimes radiation therapy will also be needed if the cancer had spread to the nearby lymph nodes.

 Radiation therapy is the use of high-dose X-rays or other high-energy rays to kill cancer cells.
 Radiation can be given from outside the body using a machine (external radiation therapy), or it can be given with the help of radiation-producing materials that are implanted inside the body (brachytherapy).